Jay-Wani/dockercompose-sampleapp/README.md

 git clone https://github.com/Jay-Wani/dockercompose-sampleapp.git

-# Create the Docker Compose File that we will be using to build the system.
+# Analyze the Docker Compose file that we will be using to build the system.

 We will be using the below `docker-compose.yml` file to build the ecosystem.